Proto4j/Proto4j/README.md

 ### Proto4j (Protocols for Java)

 This small Project using the Java language contains different utility modules that provide a specific service.
 The `Objection` project for example can be used to serialize and de-serialize Java classes.
-Code provided here is free to use under the terms of the MIT-Lisence.
+Code provided here is free to use under the terms of the MIT-License.

 - 🔭 Current Project: `proto4j-redis` A module to turn a java interface with annotations into a database worker
 - 👯 Collaborators: [@MatrixEditor](https://github.com/MatrixEditor/)